Khalistan movement: Canada

 Immediately after Operation Blue Star, authorities were unprepared for how quickly extremism spread and gained support in Canada, with extremists "...threatening to kill thousands of Hindus by a number of means, including blowing up Air India flights."
 Canadian Member of Parliament Ujjal Dosanjh, a moderate Sikh, stated that he and others who spoke out against Sikh extremism in the 1980s faced a "reign of terror".

 On 18 November 1998, the Canada-based Sikh journalist Tara Singh Hayer was gunned down by suspected Khalistani militants.
 The publisher of the Indo-Canadian Times, a Canadian Sikh and once-vocal advocate of the armed struggle for Khalistan, he had criticised the bombing of Air India Flight 182, and was to testify about a conversation he overheard concerning the bombing.
 On 24 January 1995, Tarsem Singh Purewal, editor of Britain's Punjabi-language weekly Des Pardes, was killed as he was closing his office in Southall.
 There is speculation that the murder was related to Sikh extremism, which Purewal may have been investigating.
 Another theory is that he was killed in retaliation for revealing the identity of a young rape victim.

 Terry Milewski reported in a 2007 documentary for the CBC that a minority within Canada's Sikh community was gaining political influence even while publicly supporting terrorist acts in the struggle for an independent Sikh state.
 In response, the World Sikh Organization of Canada (WSO), a Canadian Sikh human rights group that opposes violence and extremism, sued the CBC for "defamation, slander, and libel", alleging that Milewski linked it to terrorism and damaged the reputation of the WSO within the Sikh community.
 In 2015, however, the WSO unconditionally abandoned "any and all claims" made in its lawsuit.

 Canadian journalist Kim Bolan has written extensively on Sikh extremism.
 Speaking at the Fraser Institute in 2007, she reported that she still received death threats over her coverage of the 1985 Air India bombing.

-In 2008, a CBC report stated that "a disturbing brand of extremist politics has surfaced" at some of the Vaisakhi and the Buddhist Vesak parades in Canada, and The Trumpet agreed with the CBC assessment.
+In 2008, a CBC report stated that "a disturbing brand of extremist politics has surfaced" at some of the Sikh Vaisakhi parades in Canada, and The Trumpet agreed that "Sikh terrorism" has entered in Canadian politics.
 Two leading Canadian Sikh politicians refused to attend the parade in Surrey, saying it was a glorification of terrorism.
 In 2008, Dr. Manmohan Singh, Prime Minister of India, expressed his concern that there might be a resurgence of Sikh extremism.